Period: New Kingdom

-Although the scribal pose exhibits the frontal orientation common to all formal Egyptian statuary, it may be appreciated more fully as a piece of sculpture in the round since it has no back pillar.
-Haremhab sits erect, but relaxed, his gaze slightly down, as if reading the papyrus on his lap.
-The youthful face reflects the features seen on many statues depicting Tutankhamun.
-This unlined face is belied by the potbelly and the folds of flesh beneath the breasts, artistic conventions indicating that the subject has reached the age of wisdom.
-The style of this magnificent lifesize sculpture retains some of the softness and naturalism of the earlier Amarna Period (the time of Akhenaten), while looking forward to later Ramesside art.
+In this statue the unlined, youthful face is belied by the potbelly and the folds of flesh beneath the breasts.
+These artistic conventions indicate that the subject has reached the age of wisdom.
+Although the scribal pose exhibits the frontal orientation common to all formal Egyptian statue, it may be appreciated more fully as a piece of sculpture in the round since it has no back pillar.
+The youthful face reflects the features seen on many statues depicting Tutankhamun (50.6), and the style of this magnificent life-size sculpture retains some of the softness and naturalism of the earlier Amarna period while looking forward to later Ramesside art.

 Link to a blog about scribes in Ancient Egypt

 Showing Signs: Hieroglyphs and Palettes in the Stela of Irtisen

 Barry X Ball on an Egyptian fragment of a queen’s face